young-kcd/firebird/builds/install/arch-specific/win32/installation_readme.txt

 preserve a previous install.
 If the installer detects firebird.conf or security3.fdb it will not offer the option to install legacy_auth.
-Neither will it offer the option to set the SYSDBA username and password.
+Neither will it offer the option to set the SYSDBA password.

 Known installation problems